baguswjksn/musical-octo-train/about.md

         strong reason or urgency to be</span>.
 So if you stumble across one of my accounts and see it’s pretty much empty—that’s
     normal.</p>

-<p style="text-align: justify;">Especially from around 2022 onward, with AI advancing rapidly, <span
-        style="background-color: rgb(173, 255, 195);">I’ve been more cautious about how much personal content I
-        put online.</span> We’re clearly moving into an age where data—photos, videos, even casual posts—can all be used to train or
-    feed AI systems. <span style="background-color: rgb(157, 219, 255);">So I try to limit my digital footprint</span>, especially when it comes to my face or personal exposure.</p>
 </div>

 <div data-lang="id" class="hidden">